ofiryakobi/debm/README.md

 Currently, only published models, or those in the process of publishing (e.g., submitted papers), will be included in the package.
 Send your code to ofiryakobi+debm (at) gmail.com with a reference to a pre-print or the published paper describing the model.

-Correct existing models
+Correct existing models, suggest improvements
 ----
-Did you find an error in one of the models, a result that does not replicate, or simply found a more efficient way to write an existing code?
+Did you find an error in one of the models, a result that does not replicate, or found a more efficient way to write an existing code?
 Please email me at ofiryakobi+debm (at) gmail.com

 Make sure you are always up to date
 ----
 **Important** - one of the essential goals for this package is to keep coding free of errors and bugs.
 If code is being corrected, you will not be able to enjoy it until you update your existing package.
-To do that, make sure once in a while to update the package by going to the command line, and running `pip install debm -U`
+To do that, make sure once in a while to update the package by going to the command line, and running
+`pip install debm -U`

 Share and ask for help
 ----
-Feel free to suggest, ask, consult, and help others in our Google group:
+Be part of the Google group community: suggest, ask, consult, and help others:
 https://groups.google.com/g/debm_package

 # Hands-on tutorial for non Python programmers